 - Combine pork, 2 tablespoons soy sauce, 1 tablespoon corn starch, and 1 teaspoon Perfect Pinch Asian spice blend in a mixing bowl and marinade 15 to 20 minutes.

-- While the pork is marinating, thaw the pepper blend by putting the contents in a strainer and running hot water over them.
-Allow them to sit and they should be perfectly thawed by the time they’re needed.
+- While the pork is marinating, thaw the pepper blend by putting the contents in a strainer and running hot water over them for a minute or two.
+Allow them to sit and they should be perfectly thawed by the time they're needed.

 - Combine the chicken broth with 1/4 cup orange marmalade, 2 tablespoons soy sauce, 2 tablespoons corn starch, 1 tablespoon fish sauce, 1 tablespoon Perfect Pinch Asian spice blend, 1 teaspoon sesame seed oil, and 1/8 teaspoon red chili flakes and stir to combine making sure to dissolve the marmalade.